LibraryCarpentry/lc-git/_episodes/03-sharing.md

 {: .language-bash}

 ~~~
-Hi Savvy!
+Hi YourName!
 You've successfully authenticated, but GitHub does not provide shell access.
 ~~~
 {: .output}